Rosetta Head: Naming

-The Ramindjeri language name for Encounter Bay was Ramong, although some sources ascribe this name to The Bluff only.
-The name Kongkengguwar is however more commonly ascribed to The Bluff.
+The Bluff is known as Longkuwar/ Longkewar, or Kongkengguwar in the Ramindjeri language.
+The Ramindjeri name for Encounter Bay was Ramong, although some sources ascribe this name to The Bluff only.

-Rosetta Head was given its modern name in 1839 after Rosetta French, the wife of George Fife Angas reportedly by George Gawler, the second Governor of South Australia.
-The use of the name "The Bluff" which is the most commonly used name for the headland is attributed to whalers operating in the locality prior to the adoption of the name Rosetta Head.
+Rosetta Head was given its modern name in 1839 after Rosetta French, the wife of George Fife Angas, reportedly by George Gawler, the second Governor of South Australia.

+The use of the name "The Bluff", which is the most commonly used name for the headland, is attributed to whalers operating in the locality prior to the adoption of the name Rosetta Head.